jameshughes89/cs102/src/site/assignments/maze-solver/maze-solver.rst

     * If there are no valid neighbours, we're at a dead end --- we must backtrack
     * Repeat

 Naturally, you will want to start with the maze's starting ``Cell``.

 When the method finishes, it must return a ``Set`` of ``Cell`` objects (``Set<Cell>``) containing the ``Cell`` objects in the solution.

 Suggestions
 -----------

-Two minor suggestions that you by no means need to take
+Two suggestions:

     * Make use of a ``HashSet`` for keeping track of visited ``Cell`` objects
     * Consider writing private helper methods in the ``DfsMazeSolver`` class

-        * We only test public methods; private methods are not tested
+        * Note that only public methods are typically tested; private methods are not tested

 Part 4 --- Putting it Together